A first look at quasar-galaxy clustering at $z\simeq7.3$: Quasar-galaxy clustering at

-None of these studies reflect the same galaxy selection criteria (redshift, UV-magnitude, selection technique) as used in our work.
-However, they all motivate an auto-correlation length of $r_0^{\rm{GG}}\sim5\,\ h^{-1}\,\rm{cMpc}$ for relatively bright galaxies at $z\simeq7.3$.
+While these studies do not exactly reflect our selection method and criteria (redshift, UV-magnitude), in large they motivate an auto-correlation length of $r_0^{\rm{GG}}\sim5\,\ h^{-1}\,\rm{cMpc}$ for relatively bright galaxies at $z\simeq7.3$, which we adopt here.
 Under this assumption we calculate a quasar auto-correlation length of \rautocorr\ for the two quasar fields.

-\subsection{Dark Matter Halo Mass and Duty Cycle of $z\gtrsim 7$ Quasars}
+\subsection{Dark matter halo mass and duty cycle of $z\gtrsim 7$ quasars}

-In order to link the auto-correlation length of quasars to their minimum dark matter halo mass, we use predictions of the halo model framework \texttt{Halomod} \citep{Murray2013, Murray2021} using default settings \citep{Tinker2010}.
-Assuming that $z\simeq7.3$ quasars live in dark matter halos above a minimum mass threshold $M_{\textrm{halo, min}}$, effectively a step-function halo occupation distribution, we predict quasar auto-correlation functions for different $M_{\textrm{halo, min}}$.
-Tabulating the auto-correlation length and the cumulative abundance of halos $n_{\textrm{halo,min}}$ with $M>M_{\textrm{halo, min}}$, we can link our result on $r_0^{\rm{QQ}}$ to a minimum halo mass.
+In order to link the auto-correlation length of quasars to their minimum dark matter halo mass, we use predictions of the halo model framework \texttt{Halomod} \citep{Murray2013, Murray2021} using the \citet{Tinker2008} halo mass function and the \citet{Tinker2010} bias model.
+We use a constant halo occupation distribution above a minimum mass threshold $M_{\textrm{halo, min}}$, equivalent to a step-function halo occupation distribution, to predict the large-scale real-space correlation function.
+We tabulate the auto-correlation length and the cumulative abundance of halos $n_{\textrm{halo,min}}$ with $M>M_{\textrm{halo, min}}$ for a grid of $M_{\textrm{halo, min}}$ values and then invert the predictions to retrieve a minimum halo mass for our measured $r_0^{\rm{QQ}}$.
 This results in a minimum halo mass of \logMmin\ with a corresponding abundance of \lognhalo.

 The quasar duty cycle refers to the fraction of cosmic time a galaxy spends in a quasar phase.
 Assuming that quasars temporarily subsample their dark matter host distribution, we can relate their number density $n_{\textrm{QSO}}$ and the abundance of halo above a certain minimum mass $n_{\textrm{halo,min}}$ to their lifetime $t_{\textrm{QSO}}$ \citep{Haiman2001, Martini2001},